 (No ratings)

-Dr. Te-Feng Chou sees patients in Perry Hall, MD and Baltimore, MD.
-His medical specialties are orthopedics/orthopedic surgery and sports medicine.
-These areas are among Dr. Chou's clinical interests: forearm fracture, femur (thigh bone) fracture, and type 2 diabetes.
-He is affiliated with MedStar Franklin Square Medical Center, MedStar Good Samaritan Hospital, and MedStar Harbor Hospital.
-He takes Anthem, Blue California, and Coventry, in addition to other insurance carriers.
+Dr. Te-Feng Chou is a specialist in orthopedics/orthopedic surgery and sports medicine.
+Clinical interests for Dr. Chou include thoracic outlet syndrome, forearm fracture, and elbow pain.
+Dr. Chou's professional affiliations include MedStar Franklin Square Medical Center, MedStar Good Samaritan Hospital, and MedStar Harbor Hospital.
+He appears to be in-network for Anthem, Blue California, and Coventry, in addition to other insurance carriers.
+He has an open panel in Baltimore, MD according to Doctor.com.